North Korea's new ICBM likely broke up upon re-entry, US official says

 The initial analysis shows Tuesday's launch likely involved a two-stage missile with a non-explosive dummy warhead, the official said.
 The first stage was significantly larger than that on other missiles.
 The larger size of the first and second stages allows the missile to fly a greater distance with a larger payload.

-The missile was at least partially fueled by liquid fuel -- which, along with some other indicators monitored by sensors and satellites allowed the US receive an earlier warning of the launch, according to the official.
+The missile was at least partially fueled by liquid fuel -- which, along with some other indicators monitored by sensors and satellites, allowed the US receive an earlier warning of the launch, according to the official.

 The country's state media announced the test on Wednesday, hours after leader Kim Jong Un ordered the launch of the Hwasong-15 missile, which reached the highest altitude ever recorded by a North Korean missile.